Blog Post Examples: 21 Real Blogs + 16 Post Types to Inspire You

 This post:

-- Provides actionable ideas for capturing breathtaking city shots.
+- Provides actionable ideas for capturing better city shots.

 - Includes relevant images after each subheading for inspiration.

 The great thing about an “ideas” post is that you can list as many (or as few) ideas as you want.
-They don’t necessarily have to link closely together.
+They don’t need to link tightly together as long as each one stands on its own.

 6. Review Post

-Review posts are a great option in almost any niche … especially if you want to monetize through affiliate marketing.
-This review of the “Fujifilm GF20-35mm F4 Lens” is a fantastic example.
+Review posts work in almost any niche, especially if you want to monetize through affiliate marketing.
+This review of the “Fujifilm GF20-35mm F4 Lens” is a strong example.

 - Shares honest, in-depth insights and personal experiences.

-- Includes both pros and cons along with high-quality sample images.
+- Includes both pros and cons along with high-quality sample images shot with the lens.

-- Helps readers make informed purchase decisions without bias.
+- Helps readers make an informed purchase decision without affiliate-driven bias.

 Travel Blog Post Examples